aviks/SlackSDK.jl/README.md

 [![Build Status](https://github.com/aviks/SlackSDK.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/aviks/SlackSDK.jl/actions/workflows/CI.yml?query=branch%3Amain)

+This package provides a fairly complete implemenation of the [Slack Web API](https://api.slack.com/web).

 ## Usage
 ```julia
 using SlackSDK
 ```

+Access to the Slack api is provided via the `WebClient` struct.
+Construct it by passing a [token](https://api.slack.com/authentication/token-types) directly.
+Alternatively, set the token as an environment variable called `SLACK_API_TOKEN` and then use the no-arg constructor.
+You will most likely want to use a *bot* token here.
 ```julia
 julia> client = SlackSDK.WebClient(token)
 Slack Web API client, with base url 'https://www.slack.com/api/' and token 'xoxb-206....Yg'
 ```

+The list of api methods are documented by slack at https://api.slack.com/methods.
+It will be helpful to familiarise yourself with the structure of the api before using this package.

+The Slack api methods are generally of the form `group[.subgroup].methodname`.
+Replace the dots with underscores, and use that name to call the member function on the `WebClient` object you created above.
+For example, the `chat.postMessage(...)` API method is called using `client.chat_postMessage`, while the `admin.analytics.getFile` method is called using `client.admin_analytics_getFile(...)`.
+Required arguments should be passed as positional arguments to this function, and optional arguments are passed as keyword arguments.

+> There are some [discrepancies](https://github.com/slackapi/slack-api-specs/issues/70) between the online documentation and the api specs about which arguments are required.
+In case of doubt, please refer to spec file stored in this repo.
+Search the method name to find its definiton in the file.

 ```julia
 julia> client.auth_test()